navtejsingh/pix2sky/README.md

     + parallel python module in case of pix2sky_pp.py.
 It can be downloaded from www.parallelpython.com.

+    + mpi4py in case of pix2sky_mpi.py.
+It can downloaded from https://bitbucket.org/mpi4py.

 - Test data is included in data directory